-There are a wide variety of ramps available in the market, which makes it crucial to you opt for one that suits your specific requirements.
-You need to determine whether you require a temporary or permanent feature, as your budget and the material you choose will be based on it.
+There are a wide variety of ramps available in the market, which makes it important to choose one that suits your specific requirements.
+The first thing you need to do is determine whether you require a temporary or permanent feature since your budget and the materials you’ll need will be based on its design.

 Mistakes to Avoid

-Although it’s crucial to know precisely what you want, it’s much more important to avoid making mistakes while building these features.
+Although it’s crucial to know precisely what you want, it’s much more important to avoid making mistakes while building your ramp.
 Here are a few of the most common mistakes that people tend to make while building ramps.

-The layout and the size of your ramp are entirely based on the space available in your property.
+The layout and the size of your ramp are entirely based on the space available on your property.
 Wheelchairs come in various sizes, which makes it crucial that the width of the ramp is adequate, as well.
 The layout of your property may require the user to make a sharp turn before reaching the next level of the ramp.
-The feature must meet all the specifications set by the DDA, to ensure that the wheelchair user has sufficient mobility and it’s completely safe,
+The feature must meet all the specifications set by the DDA to ensure that the ramp is completely safe and the wheelchair user has sufficient mobility.

-Besides avoiding steps and narrow ramps, for proper access, it is also essential to ensure that the ramp you opt for is set at a suitable angle and height from the floor.
+Besides avoiding steps and narrow ramps, it is also essential to ensure that the ramp you opt for is set at a suitable angle and height from the floor or surface.
 While installing these disability ramps, see to it that they’re installed at the same height as the adjacent staircase.
-Before having the ramp fitted, make sure that the wheelchair is easy to maneuver down the length of the ramp.
+Before having the ramp fitted, make sure that the wheelchair can easily maneuver down the length of the ramp.
 In case it turns out to be more difficult than anticipated, there’s probably room for improvement.